-The baby often seems normal at birth, but will come to medical attention within a few days of birth as the ductus closes.
+A baby born with HLHS often seems normal at birth, but will show symptoms within a few days of birth as the ductus closes.
 Babies with this syndrome become ashen, have rapid and difficult breathing and have difficulty feeding.
-This heart defect is usually fatal within the first days or months of life without treatment.
+Without treatment, this heart defect is usually fatal within the first days or months of life.

 Some doctors will recommend a heart transplant to treat this problem.
 Although it does provide the infant with a heart that has normal structure, the infant will require lifelong medications to prevent rejection.
 Many other problems related to transplants can develop, and you should discuss these with your doctor.

-Children with hypoplastic left heart syndrome require lifelong follow-up by a pediatric cardiologist for repeated checks of how their heart is working.
-Virtually all the children will require heart medicines.
+Children with hypoplastic left heart syndrome require lifelong follow-up care by a pediatric cardiologist for repeated checks of how their heart is working.
+Virtually all children with HLHS will require heart medicines.

 People with hypoplastic left heart syndrome, before and after treatment, are at risk for getting an infection on the heart's valves (endocarditis).
 To help prevent this, they'll need to take antibiotics before certain dental and surgical procedures.